google/real-time-intelligence-workshop/RealTimePrediction/realtime-intelligence-main/README.md

         ./predict_flights.sh

-a.
 This scripts will create a streaming data flow job that calls the AI model trained in Step 10

 Sample Image of Dataflow Jobs - Note: predictions is a streaming job